ABAC via tokens

-Attribute-Based Access Control (ABAC) is a pattern where security entitlements are sent in as lists of attributes at session creation time via the authentication service.
+In Attribute-Based Access Control (ABAC) implementation, security entitlements are sent in as lists of attributes at session creation time via the authentication service.

 Important

-The following attributes can be set for a user via the login token, along with the existing capability to assign ThoughtSpot groups:
+Administrators can set the following attributes for a user via the authentication token, along with the capability to assign the user to ThoughtSpot groups:

 Can filter multiple values of any data type.
-Binds to any Column in any Data Source with a matching Column Name (ThoughtSpot property, not underlying database table column name). -
+Binds to any Column in any Model or Worksheet with a matching column name in ThoughtSpot (and not the underlying database table column name).

-Binds a single value to any Parameter in any Worksheet by Parameter Name and Type match.
-Parameters can be used in worksheet formulas and then as worksheet filters. -
+Binds a single value to any Parameter in any Worksheet or Model by Parameter Name and Type match.
+Parameters can be used in Worksheet formulas and then as Worksheet filters.

 Important